 The spare capacity reported for the Maui production station at Oaonui and the Kapuni gas treatment plant reflects the declining production from those fields in the past decade.
-However, further drilling on both of these fields is expected to enhance gas production levels and higher utilisation of the processing facilities.
+However, further drilling on these fields was expected to increase gas production levels and higher utilisation of the processing facilities.

 The Maui production station has historically had a high capacity relative to throughput, as it has acted essentially as a swing producer for the New Zealand gas market.
-The operator, Shell Todd Oil Services, notes in its 2013 disclosure that a rationalisation of facilities had been completed, with redundant equipment being disconnected.
+The operator, Shell Taranaki, notes in its 2013 disclosure that a rationalisation of facilities had been completed, with redundant equipment being disconnected.